 Calorie Deficit Calculator

-Free calorie deficit calculator for weight loss.
-Enter your stats and goal weight to get your daily calorie target, deficit amount, and estimated timeline.
-Includes weight loss projection chart, macronutrient breakdown, 7-day calorie cycling plan, and multi-deficit comparison.
-Uses Mifflin-St Jeor and Katch-McArdle formulas.
+Free calorie deficit calculator.
+Enter stats and goal weight to get daily calorie target, deficit amount, timeline, and weight loss projection chart.

 Recommended for most people